 Over 140 jobs saved as bingo halls including club in Skegness are sold out of administration

+Jobs saved as bingo club in Skegness is sold out of administration

 Real Fun Group Ltd has acquired eight clubs from Majestic Bingo Limited, including Roman Bank Bingo, safeguarding 140 jobs